Sensory CircuitsSecondary students aged 12-14 in grey blazers with house colour ties participating in a sensory circuits activity

 1. Start with alerting activities: These activities should be stimulating and help to increase the child's level of alertness.
 Examples include jumping on a trampoline, using a gym ball, or engaging in quick-paced exercises.

-2. Incorporate organizing activities: These activities are designed to promote sensory processing and improve sensory integration.
+2. Incorporate organising activities: These activities are designed to promote sensory processing and improve sensory integration.
 Examples include balance beam walks, scooter board rides, or wobble board exercises.

 3. Include proprioceptive input: Proprioception refers to the body's sense of position and movement.
 Activities like pushing heavy objects, carrying weighted backpacks, or engaging in deep pressure activities provide proprioceptive input.